browningjp/parcels/README.md

 Click `Print List` (or print using the browser menu) to print out a list of the deliveries.
 There is a column available for recipients to sign for parcels/letters as well.

+## Data protection

+The application is GDPR-compliant by design.
+The personal data never leaves your device - everything is done within the browser.
+When emailing recipients, the application uses your default mail application, and adds the recipients to the `bcc` field, so that they cannot see each other.

 ## Known Issues

 * Parsing of the CSV files is a bit crude, might be prone to errors if there are differences in the CSV file (for instance, lines are separated by \r\n)